 - A focus on cultivating a dedicated learning community of grantees and other strategic influencers

 Using insights gained through research and evaluation activities and deploying multiple philanthropic funding vehicles, most of the Food:Land:Opportunity projects have been designed in partnership with grantees and stakeholders.
 Therefore, proposals for Food:Land:Opportunity funding are made by invitation only.
-However, the initiative has reserved funds to respond to new opportunities that align with or support its strategies.
+However, the initiative is interested in new opportunities that align with or support its strategies.
 If you believe that your work aligns with the core strategies and outcomes of Food:Land:Opportunity, please contact program staff using the information below.

 Contact program staff or sign up to receive email updates.